DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/05-28 Avernoth Meeting Notes.md

 ### MC Design
 - Color palette of the MC's main robes might need to be changed.
 It's pretty monochromatic.
+	- Lean more into the battle-y part of the mage
 - Also, Allister's random trinkets were a concern
+	- The